mikedecr/latex-workshop-2018/README.md

 ### Week 1

+- `intro-slides`: my slides from day 1.
+You don't really need to mess with these.
-- `handout`: a detailed document describing many LaTeX commands
+- `handout`: a detailed document describing many LaTeX commands.
 - `mgd-template`: an empty document featuring many of my most-used packages and settings

 ### Week 2